 Ananda Jyoti Agriculture School

-Throughout Nepal one can see fading cultures and traditions as young people move from their mountain-village homes to cities and abroad seeking higher education and employment.
-Many of this generation believe there is little or no economic opportunity in their villages as they see Nepal situated within an eastern culture, western ideology, geographical constraints, political issues and insufficient resources.
-While goals of improving one’s life are supported and applauded, Elevate Nepal believes there is a way to provide an income source and life for villagers using resources that are locally sourced.
-The most vital resource Nepal has is its rich soils that lie in the Himalayan mountains.
-A way to combat migration and preserve mountain cultures is in the agricultural sector.
+All throughout Nepal, one can see fading cultures and traditions as young people move to the cities and abroad to seek education and employment.
+They feel there is no opportunity for them in their villages as Nepal is trapped between western ideology, geographical constraints, political issues, and insufficient resources and opportunities.
+Elevate Nepal wants to provide an income source for villagers using resources that can be locally sourced.
+The most vital resource Nepal has is its rich soils that lie in the foothills of the Himalayan mountains.
+A way to combat migration and preserve mountain cultures is in the agriculture sector.

 - YEAR 2019